 Above: A small room with wine storage acts as a buffer between the living spaces and private spaces.

-Above: A small enclosed porch sits off the open front porch of the house.
+Above: A small enclosed porch sits off the bungalow’s open front porch.

 Above: Visions of hanging out on the front porch loom large.